Minimax estimation of Functional Principal Components from noisy discretized functional data: Introduction

 These rates, which are new, are, moreover, optimal in the minimax sense for the estimation of the first eigenfunction (we prove a lower bound).
 We illustrate these rates in practice on simulations.

 These rates tell us a lot about the behavior of the estimated eigenfunctions under the double asymptotic in $p$ and $n$.
 When $p$ is large compared to $n^{1/(2\alpha)}$, we find the optimal parametric rate $n^{-1}$ obtained by \citet{DPR82,Mas} when the curves $Z_i$ are fully observed and without noise.
 Moreover, even though the problem is intrinsically non-parametric, and in the presence of noisy observations, the simple estimator obtained by projection on the $p$-bins histogram system reaches the optimal minimax rate.
 Therefore, we do not need regularization, which may be counter-intuitive.
 The knowledge of $\alpha$ is also not necessary.
-These results are confirmed by the simulation study we have conducted which also suggests that the same conclusion applies for the estimation of the eigenvalues (or which we do know so far whether the rate obtained is minimax optimal.
-Last, our results confirm that inference for discretized functional principal component analysis and matrix estimation are two problems which are very different in their mathematical characteristics.
-These results contradict our intuition of high-dimensional statistics (see \citealt{Johnstone01,BS06}) and confirm that special attention should be paid to functional data.
-The underlying regularity of the data plays a special role in the theoretical developments, with important implications in practice.
-We complete our theoretical and empirical study by an original application of functional principal component analysis to genomic data for the characterization of replication origins along the human genome with respect to the spatial distribution of particular sequence motifs called G-quadruplexes \citep{ZZH20}.
+These results are confirmed by the simulation study we have conducted which also suggests that the same conclusion applies for the estimation of the eigenvalues for which we do not know so far whether the rate obtained is minimax optimal.
+Lastly, at the end of Section~\ref{sec:upperspecific}, we discuss our results and compare them with the most recent ones.
+Our results show that the underlying regularity of the data plays a special role in the theoretical developments, with important implications in practice.
+In our setting with equispaced deterministic observations, the sampling scheme cannot be too sparse to obtain parametric rates and even consistency.
+This is a main difference with the random sampling scheme considered by \citep{Hall}.
+We complete our theoretical and empirical study by two original applications of functional principal component analysis, on single-cell expression data analysis to characterize the immune response to viral infection, and to genomic data for the characterization of replication origins along the human genome with respect to the spatial distribution of particular sequence motifs called G-quadruplexes \citep{ZZH20}.